Notebook source code: notebooks/19_practical_methods__aac.ipynb

 In [15]:

-For GGPCA, we also need to set the pont to geodesic aligner.
+For GGPCA, we also need the point to geodesic aligner.

 Again, create the estimator and fit the data.